hoostage/hoostage/README.md

 # Hi, I'm Hostage

-`About Me`: A self-taught developer with roots in Chile and the United States.
+A self-taught developer with roots in Chile and the United States.
 I started programming in 2022 and have since built a diverse portfolio across game development, server infrastructure, and automation.

-`Specializations`: Luau · Python
+Specializations: Luau · Python

-`Past Work`:
+Past Work:

 - EX19 — A Roblox game inspired by Warzone, which gained viral traction on TikTok with 5M+ views (discord.gg/ex19)